Skip to Main Content

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Webull is a solid broker choice for investors who are looking for a low-cost mobile trading platform.
 While not as well known as rival Robinhood, Webull’s offering wins in several areas.
 You won’t pay commissions on stocks, ETFs or options, and new investors can get started with fractional shares for as little as $5.
-The mobile app is easy to use and allows you to trade on the go, or just track the market or securities you’re interested in.
-There’s also a solid offering of educational content that can help teach new investors the basics of the investing world.
+The mobile app is easy to use and allows you to trade on the go, or just track the securities you’re interested in.
 Crypto traders won’t pay a direct fee, but they’ll need to use Webull Pay, a separate app launched in 2023.
+Webull has upped its game of late, too, and now offers futures trading and fractional trading on U.S. Treasurys in addition to a competitive yield on cash deposits.

-A major downside of Webull is that they only offer a few individual accounts.
+A major downside of Webull is that it only offers a few individual account types.
 You’ll need to go with a more comprehensive brokerage offering from a traditional firm such as Schwab or Fidelity to open joint, custodial or self-employed retirement accounts.
-The research offering is also a step up from Webull’s at more established brokers.
+At more established brokers, the research offering is also a step up from Webull’s.

 We want to know what you think about Webull